SudoMagicCode/workshop_osu_2025/README.md

 Get your TouchDesigner 099 License – you can register for a Derivative account here - [Derivative Registration], and that will make sure you can create a non-commercial license key.
 The non-commercial license is free, and we won’t need anything more than this for our workshop.

 ### RECOMMENDED
-A 3 Button mouse – You certainly can use a track pad while you’re working, but you’ll be much happier to have an actual mouse for working in Touch.
+**A 3 Button mouse** – You certainly can use a track pad while you’re working, but you’ll be much happier to have an actual mouse for working in Touch.
 Download and Install a text Editor – [Visual Studio Code] is a great place to start if you don't have one.

-Bring some Assets – You certainly don’t have to bring any extra assets, but it’s often nice to have more than just the stock images / videos handy.
+**Bring some Assets** – You certainly don’t have to bring any extra assets, but it’s often nice to have more than just the stock images / videos handy.

-Be ready to share your contact info – the best resources you’ll find at any workshop will be the other people in the room with you.
+**Be ready to share your contact info** – the best resources you’ll find at any workshop will be the other people in the room with you.
 If you’ve got some extra business cards make sure you bring a stack to share with the folks in our group.

 ### BE INSPIRED
 Take a look at some of the projects featured on the [Derivative Blog] to see what people are making and doing with TouchDesigner.

 ## Workshop summary

+Over the course of three days, participants will walk away with:

+* an understanding of working with the environment
+* creating realtime video effects
+* rendering 3D scenes
+* building communication pipelines with other tools.

+This workshop will largely focus on techniques for live performance, data processing, and interactive applications.

 ## Schedule